Rutamber/Inside_The_Volcano/README.md

 # 🌋 Inside the Volcano – First Python Project
 *“Every coder starts with spaghetti.”*

-This was the **first Python project I ever built** — a text-based adventure game where the player is forced into the mouth of a volcano, but he/she discoveredm there's a whole new world underneath!
+This was the **first Python project I ever built** — a text-based adventure game where the player is forced into the mouth of a volcano, but he/she discovere that there's a whole new world underneath!

 This version was initially made in late June 2025,
 At the time, my knowledge of Python was limited to: